-Knoxville, TN, has been selected a top retirement destination by Where to Retire, the only magazine in America geared toward helping people with retirement relocation decisions.
-Knoxville is profiled in a feature titled “8 Mountain Retreats” in the September/October 2016 issue, available nationwide on August 9.
+Houston, TX (Oct.
+2, 2018) – Knoxville, TN, has been selected a top retirement destination by Where to Retire, the only magazine in America geared toward helping people with retirement relocation decisions.
+Knoxville is profiled in a feature titled “8 Likable Low-Cost Cities” in the November/December 2018 issue, available nationwide on Oct.
+9.

 Each year, 700,000 Americans relocate to new towns to retire.
 Generally, relocating retirees are healthier, better educated and more affluent than those who choose to not relocate.
 They bring significant economic benefits to their new states and hometowns.
 Nationally, two dozen states and hundreds of towns seek to attract retirees as a source of economic development.